ldematte/HostedPumpkin/README.md

 The main host manager, `HostCtrl`, has a callback method used by the CLR to inform the host that a AppDomain has been created.
 The first one is the default AppDomain; we save a pointer to its interface, and use it to call back into managed code (to request the execution of a snippet, for example, or to notify some external -not initiated by our code- events).
 Notice that you can call into managed code only at specific times (e.g. you cannot call it from inside one of the manager methods, like `CreateTask`, as this will create an unbalanced sequence of managed-unmanaged transactions).

-For this we implemented a method on `HostContext` ([`HostContext::GetLastMessage`](https://github.com/ldematte/HostedPumpkin/blob/master/HostContext.h)), that acts as a classical event pump: you call it, it blocks, and returns either after a timeout (0 to Infinite) or when an event is present.
-So the managed code can call this method, and receive notifications back from the unmanaged portion of the Host safely.
+For this reason, we implemented a method on `HostContext` ([`HostContext::GetLastMessage`](https://github.com/ldematte/HostedPumpkin/blob/master/HostContext.h)), that acts as a classical event pump: you call it (from managed code), it blocks, and returns either after a timeout (0 to Infinite) or when an event is present - if you ever did Win32 programming that should sound familiar.
+So out `AppDomainManager` (the only managed "Manager" in the CLR Hosting framework) can call this method, block, and receive notifications back from the unmanaged portion of the Host in a safe way.

 The `AppDomainManager` for the default AppDomain creates the [`DomainPool`](https://github.com/ldematte/HostedPumpkin/blob/master/SimpleHostRuntime/DomainPool.cs), which creates, maintains and check the status of a pool of threads, each of which immediately creates and enter a new sandbox AppDomain, and waits for a snippet to execute.

 ##### Escalation Policy

-We use escalation policies to create our Error state behaviour.
+We use escalation policies to create our error state behaviour.
 The defaults are not good in our case: some operations do not time out at all, or the default behaviour is to take no action; other operations take a safer road, which is too extreme in our case.
-For example, the default policy for a uncaught exception in a thread is to bring down the whole process, and we surely do not want that.
+For example, the default policy for an uncaught exception in a thread is to bring down the whole process, and we surely do not want that.

 The hosting API offers a one-level escalation: you say "try that; if it works, OK.
 Otherwise, do something else".

-As an example, let's consider
-For example, consider what happens if we want to terminate a snippet which is taking too much CPU: we abort its thread.
+As an example, let's consider what happens if we want to terminate a snippet which is taking too much CPU: we abort its thread.

-The thread may not exit cleanly; by default an abort that the finally blocks (and the finalizers) get a chance to run.
+The thread may not exit cleanly; by default, after a `Thread.Abort`, the finally blocks and the finalizers get a chance to run.
 Suppose one goes into an infinite loop (this is a scenario I tested, see the [TestApplication project](https://github.com/ldematte/HostedPumpkin/blob/master/TestApplication/Program.cs))

     void Snippet() {
       try {